verge-io/docs/docs/implementation-guide/sizing.md

 | Tiers of storage per system     | 5       | tiers         |
 | vSAN Fault domains per system   | 2       | vSAN          |

+[^1]: Graphics cards are supported for VM usage and may not function for console access.
 [^2]: vSAN nodes require a minimum 1GB of RAM per 1TB of Storage
 [^3]: Virtio-SCSI Interface required